Top of the page

 Most teens with Down syndrome are able to live healthy, happy lives.
 They have the same social needs as other teens.
 Most will want to date, make friends, and have close relationships.
 You can help prepare your child to do these things.

-Be aware of the social challenges and risks your child may face at this time.
-For example, these teens are more at risk for sexual abuse, injury, and other harm.
-They often don't have the same understanding of physical boundaries.
+You can help your child learn about proper social skills and behaviour.
+But be aware of the social challenges and risks your child may face at this time.
+For example, these teens often don't have the same understanding of physical boundaries.
 They may not know when someone means to harm them.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.